sablier-labs/docs/docs/concepts/16-glossary.md

 3. Timestamp

-Segments are an essential component of Dynamic [distribution model](#distribution-model), as they facilitate the calculation of the custom streaming curve.
+Segments are an essential component of Dynamic [distribution model](#distribution-model), as they facilitate the calculation of the custom distribution curve.

 ### Start time